What is a cookie?

 https://www.consilium.europa.eu

-EUROPEAN PARLIAMENT'S COMMITTEE ON CIVIL LIBERTIES, JUSTICE AND HOME AFFAIRS, Towards a comprehensive EU protection system for minorities, August 2017.
+Towards a comprehensive EU protection system for minorities

 https://www.europarl.europa.eu

-EUROPEAN PARLIAMENT, Resolution of 3 May 2022 on the persecution of minorities on the grounds of belief or religion (2021/2055(INI))
+The persecution of minorities on the ground of belief or religion

 https://www.europarl.europa.eu